A Guide To What Clean, Green, And Natural Really Mean In Beauty

 The United States Congress hasn’t voted to update laws regulating the cosmetics industry since the 1938 Food, Drug, and Cosmetic Act.
 Yes, that’s some 80 years ago, which is to say that there’s been a lack of oversight as to what goes into beauty products and what claims brands can make about them.
 But, hopefully, that is about to change.

-This year, the Cosmetic Safety Enhancement Act of 2019 (a.k.a.
+In 2019, the Cosmetic Safety Enhancement Act of 2019 (a.k.a.
 H.R.
 5279) was brought before the House of Representatives to establish more rigorous regulation for cosmetic companies.
-Focusing on ethical manufacturing, facility registration, ingredient authentication, and transparency, the bill has the potential to overhaul the industry as we know it.
-It should be noted, however, that genuine change is already underway.
+Focusing on ethical manufacturing, facility registration, ingredient authentication, and transparency, the bill had the potential to overhaul the industry as we know it but unfortunately the bill did not pass.
+But all is not lost, in December of 2022, Congress passed the “Modernization of Cosmetics Regulation Act (MoCRA)”, which overhauled the Food and Drug Administration (FDA) framework for the regulation of cosmetics.

 While the decades-long lack of regulation from the United States Food and Drug Administration (FDA) and other federal agencies is frustrating, consumers and brands have been taking matters into their own hands.
 Customers are increasingly demanding transparency from beauty companies.
 In turn, brands are self-imposing similar – if not stricter – guidelines on what can be expected from their formulas, packaging, and environmental impact.
 That means cleaner products, more sustainably sourced componentry, and a movement toward eco friendliness.